VictorWesterlund/reflect-client-php/README.md

 ---

-Make a request with `SocketClient->call()`.
+Make a request with `Client->call()`.
 It will return the response as an array of length 2.
 - The first value is the HTTP-equivalent response code.
 - The second value is the response body